facebook/relay/website/docs/guides/persisted-queries.md

 The relay compiler supports persisted queries.
 This is useful because:

--   the client operation text becomes just an md5 hash which is usually shorter than the real query string.
+-   The client operation text becomes just an md5 hash which is usually shorter than the real query string.
 This saves upload bytes from the client to the server.

--   the server can now whitelist queries which improves security by restricting the operations that can be executed by a client.
+-   The server can now whitelist queries which improves security by restricting the operations that can be executed by a client.

 <OssOnly>